 With Live Presentations in PowerPoint, audience members can see a presentation on their devices and read live subtitles in their preferred language while you speak.
-They can also give feedback and live reactions to the presenter, and navigate back to review previous slides.
+They can use "pinch to zoom" to see the slides more clearly, give feedback and live reactions to the presenter, and navigate back to review previous slides.

 Note: This feature will begin rolling out to Microsoft Office Insiders soon!

 To get started with Live Presentations open your slide deck in PowerPoint for the web and go to the Slide Show tab.

 Important: Safari is a supported browser for the audience, but it's not currently supported for the presenter.
 Edge, Chrome, or Firefox are recommended for presenters.

 First, check your audience setting.
 Click the drop arrow next to Present Live to select who should be able to connect to this presentation.

 Only people in your organization with the link - Limits access to people signed in with accounts within the same Office 365 organization (work or school account) that you're in.

 Anyone with the link - If you're presenting to an audience that includes people who are not in your organization you'll want to select this one.

 Next, select Present Live and your presentation will begin with a screen that shows a customized QR code.
 You audience can point their device cameras at the QR code, tap the link that appears over the QR code, and Live Presentations will load your presentation on their screens in their web browser.
 There's nothing for them to install.

 Tip: If they're having trouble using the QR code method they can also just go to the unique URL shown at the top of the screen in their browser.